Designs with materials from CLIP STUDIO ASSETS

 Previously we saw how to create an irregular border; but now we will see how to add a classic border effect.

-1. To simulate the design of a sticker, I select the layer and check the “Border effect” option found in the layer property window: **Effect > Border effect.* * With the slider you can choose the width of the border and with the paint icon the color.
+1. To simulate the design of a sticker, I select the layer and check the “Border effect” option found in the layer properties window: Effect > Border effect.
+With the slider you can choose the width of the border and with the paint icon the color.

 NOTE: This effect can be added to any material or element that is on the selected layer.

-To add a shadow effect you have to duplicate the layer, lock the transparent pixels from the layer options; paint the layer with a darker tone or, failing that, paint with the background color and set the layer to “Multiply” (which is what I do).
+To add a shadow effect you have to duplicate the layer, lock the transparent pixels from the layer options; paint the layer with a darker tone or alternatively paint it with the background color and set the layer to “Multiply” (which is what I do).
 Finally, I remove the lock and apply a “Gaussian Blur”.

-In this case, the layer is a file object, so, to paint it or change its color, we will have to convert it into a “Rasterized” layer.
-To do this we will follow the following path: Right click on the layer > Choose the option: Rasterize.
+In this case, the layer is a file object, so, to paint it or change its color, we must convert it into a “Rasterized” layer.
+To do this we will follow the next path: Right click on the layer > Choose the option: Rasterize.

 - RESOURCES -

-Lastly, to fill in the empty spaces, fill the collage with ASSETS elements that were consistent with the idea.
-Such as: Ribbons, lace, flowers, stickers, etc.
+Finally, to fill in the empty spaces, fill the collage with elements from ASSETS that fit the idea.
+For example: ribbons, lace, flowers, stickers, etc.

-The edits explained above can be applied for any material; so, with a little patience, we can create any collage.
+The edits explained above can be applied to any material, so with a little patience, we can create any collage.

-The trick is to place the elements on different layers above each other and add border effects, shadows or correcting the color.
+The trick is to place the elements on different layers on top of each other and add border effects, shadows or color correction.

 (C) Decoration of illustrations

-Now let's look at some ideas on how we can use image materials and decoration brushes to complete our illustrations.
-Decorative brushes and image materials serve us extremely well to make our work easier; they allow us to add decorations that we would otherwise have to do by hand.
+Now let's look at some ideas on how we can use the image materials and decorative brushes to complete our illustrations.
+Decorative brushes and image materials are extremely helpful in making our work easier, allowing us to add decorations that we would otherwise have to do by hand.
 Some of these examples are:

 - PATTERNS -

-Within the image materials we have the category of patterns; These elements occur to me that we can use them as a background or texture.
+Within the image materials we have the category of patterns; I think that these elements can be used as a background or texture.

-As a texture, they can simulate patterns of dresses or any clothing in general, there are several types; those with patterns or those that simulate textures like paper.
+As textures they can simulate patterns of dresses or any clothing in general, there are several types; those that have patterns or those that simulate textures like paper.

 - ACCESSORIES -